 Keeping a journal can be a spiritual practice that allows you to connect internally and express yourself.
 It can be a supportive and helpful practice during difficult times—one that can help you understand and uncover how you’re feeling in the moment.
-“Journaling allows us to connect with our wisdom and creativity.” says Julie Haber, M.Div, senior spiritual wellness provider at Canyon Ranch in Tucson.
+“Journaling allows us to connect with our wisdom and creativity.” says Stephanie Ludwig, PhD, MA, MDiv, director of spiritual wellness at Canyon Ranch Tucson.
 “The process serves as a useful tool for bringing insight and heightened awareness to ourselves and our lives.”

 Not sure how to start?
 Consider these types of journals:

 Recognizing what you’re thankful for can boost your mood and contribute to your overall happiness.
 Try writing down three things you’re grateful for each day—a hot cup of coffee, your grandchildren, the sun beaming through your windows.
 “It can be big or small,” says Ludwig.
 “It’s the act of writing it down and reflecting on it that makes it more real for us, allowing us to appreciate what is good in our lives.”